Mind Body Healing

 These factors are related to the effectiveness of treatment, life expectancy and recurrence.
 Positive factors include having a social support network, the ability to cope, the feelings and behavior towards cancer, the recovery strategy, stress management and relaxation techniques.

-At our center we use the different mind body techniques and we teach you how to use them and incentivize you to use them during and after your return home.
+At our center, we employ various mind-body techniques which we teach you how to use during your time at the center and after your return home.

 What is the difference between mindfulness and meditation you ask?
 One easy way to understand the difference is with this description: mindfulness is the awareness of “some-thing,” while meditation is the awareness of “no-thing.”